shannonlal/datastructures/src/main/java/com/slal/datastructures/sorting/README.md

 If you find smallest element set to min_dex iii.
 Swap the element with found element

+## Bubbler Sort
+1. Start of at the start of the array and work down
+2. For each element compare to the next element.
+If current element is bigger swap else do nothing
 ## Todo
 Bubble Sort
 Merge Sort